AlperBayraktar/WordGuessingGame-KelimeTahminOyunu/Find The Word Get The Coin V3/Find The Word Get The Coin/README.md

 > pip install --requirement ./requirements.txt

--   Create a database called `ftwgtc` (first letters of game name) in PostgreSQL.
-Game will manage tables automaticly.
+-   Create a database in a name you want in PostgreSQL.
+-   Then open `dbConnectionInfo.py` and update database connection values according to your setup.
+-   Game will manage everything automaticly.

 > To open game: run game.py